cmdoret/master_archive/README.md

   + `split_sam.pl`: Parses the output sam files to split single hits and multiple hits into separate files and convert the files into bam format.

-* `misc`: This folder contains various scripts that are not required for the main pipeline, but are needed for report generation, benchmarking and exploring the parameter space to optimize the pipeline.
+* `misc`: This folder contains various scripts, most of which are not required for the main pipeline, but are needed for report generation, benchmarking and exploring the parameter space to optimize the pipeline.
   + `map_param.py`: Generates a line plot to visualize the mapping statistics produced by `parse_summaries.sh` in the report.
   + `parse_pstacks.sh`: Parses the log files obtained by pstacks with different parameter values to produce a table of summary statistics for the report.
   + `parse_cstacks.sh`: Parses the cstacks output catalogue to compute summary statistics and store them in a table for the report.
   + `parse_VCF.sh`: Uses vcftools to compute several statistics from the output VCF file returned by the populations module of STACKS and store them in text files inside the `vcftools` subfolder.
+This script is used in the `ploidy` Makefile rule, when inferring the ploidy of males.
   + `plot_VCF.R`: Produces barplots to visualize the output statistics extracted by `parse_VCF.sh`: Plots are stored in the `vcftools` subfolder and used in the report.
   + `assembly_stats.R`: Generates a table with standard descriptive statistics of the assembly (N50, number of contigs...).
   + `explo_assoc.py`: Uses genotype matrices of each family to measure proportion of heterozygosity across individuals of each SNPs, and producing visualizations.
 Also produces a list of SNPs that are homozygous in mothers and another list of "potential CSD candidates".